In your 20’s…

 Changes in your skin in your 40’s…

 In your 40’s you’re beginning to see cumulative sun damage from your 20’s and 30’s, in the form of blotchiness, brown spots, some wrinkles, fine lines, and ruddiness.
 You’re also losing more collagen and elasticity at a rate of 30% by the time you reach the age of 50.
-Your skin retains less moisture do to hormonal changes and lower estrogen levels.
+Your skin retains less moisture due to hormonal changes and lower estrogen levels.

 Skin Care Regimen:

 Cleanser: Use a creamy stem cell cleanser (rather than gel) cleanser morning and night, unless you can tolerate one with a mild AHA once a day to brighten and remove dead skin cells.
+Also, two to three times a week use an exfoliant like a coconut powder with enzymes or an Enzyme face polish.
+This will exfoliate your dead skin cells gently and help your skin look brighter.

 Eyes: Use an anti-aging eye cream containing retinol, peptides and hyaluronic acid to smooth out fine lines and deeper wrinkles around the eyes.